MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/alerting.md

 After the release of your monitoring configuration, you can learn a lot about what's working and what's not.
 Consider high alert volume, issues unnoticed by monitoring but noticed by end users, and what were the best actions to have taken as part of this evaluation.
 Identify changes to implement to improve service delivery, as part of an ongoing, continuous monitoring improvement process.
 It's not just about evaluating alert noise or missed alerts, but also the effectiveness of how you're monitoring the workload.
 It's about the effectiveness of your alert policies, process, and overall culture to determine whether you're improving.

 Both System Center Operations Manager and Azure Monitor support alerts based on static or even dynamic thresholds and actions set up on top of them.
 Examples include alerts for email, SMS, and voice calls for simple notifications.
-Both of these services also support IT Service Management (ITSM) integration, to automate the creation of incident records and escalate to the correct support team, or any other alert management system that uses a webhook.
+Both of these services also support IT service management (ITSM) integration, to automate the creation of incident records and escalate to the correct support team, or any other alert management system that uses a webhook.

 When possible, you can use any of several services to automate recovery actions.
 These include System Center Orchestrator, Azure Automation, Azure Logic Apps, or autoscaling in the case of elastic workloads.
 While notifying the responsible teams is the most common action for alerting, automating corrective actions might also be appropriate.
 This automation can help streamline the entire incident management process.
 Automating these recovery tasks can also reduce the risk of human error.